oraqlle/lispy/README.md

 # Lispy

 The original implementation of Lispy in C. Lispy is a small but robust programming language that inherits many features from Lisp.
-Lispy comes with an REPL as well as an interpreter.
-Like other Lisps, Lispy uses _macros-like_ objects called Q-expressions to build out unevaluated code whose structure and content can manipulated and later evaluated.
-Lispy is built using [bpt](https://bpt.pizza/docs/latest/index.html).
+Lispy comes with a REPL as well as an interpreter.
+Like other Lisps, Lispy uses _macros-like_ objects called Q-expressions to build out unevaluated code whose structure and content can be manipulated and then later evaluated.

 ## Example